j-sokol/S3mobilePASS/README.md

-MobilePASSER
+S3mobilePASS
 ============

+Wrapper of MobilePASSER that saves config to AWS S3.
 MobilePASSER is a reimplementation of the MobilePASS client in Python.

 Installation
 ------------